 This is basic since you need clients and customers to have the capacity to remember the name of your business!
 But on the other hand it is imperative for promotional purposes.
 You need a business name, for instance, that will fits and shows well on a business card, look great on a sign or in an advertisement.
 The name may even serve as a domain name and appear often in searches in the event that you have an online business.
 So keep it fairly short!

 What Are the Reasons Behind Bad Naming?

-- An absence of self-awareness: The organization did not understand that their name was a poor choice.
+- Absence of self-awareness: The organization did not understand that their name was a poor choice.
 They did not evaluate the possible feedback about their naming choice.

-- An absence of constancy: They did not have the drive to locate a decent name at a decent cost.
+- Absence of constancy: They did not have the drive to locate a decent name at a decent cost.
 They failed to fully navigate the process of business naming.

-- An absence of attention to detail: They did not consider that the organization naming procedure was important.
+- Absence of attention to detail: They did not consider that the organization’s naming procedure was important.